CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 Each year supervisors are allotted a certain number of projects that thy have to supervise.
 Most supervisors will refuse to take on any more students if they have already filled up their allotment - which they are perfectly allowed to do.

 ### The supervisor I want to work with has no more slots left - what should I do?
-On the Projects Spreadsheet there is a tab with staff's supervision interests - look to see who else works in the areas you're interested in, and ask them.
+On the projects spreadsheet there is a tab with staff's supervision interests - look to see who else works in the areas you're interested in, and ask them.
 If you want advice on who else you can approach, ask your personal tutor and if they can't help, ask [Mike and Sarah](/contact).

 ### There are no supervisors interested in working in the area I'm interested in
 The list of areas is not exhaustive, and we can usually help you find supervisors for most interests.
 Talk to your personal tutor or [Mike and Sarah](/contact).